BoolPurist/TerminalStyle/Guide.md

 # How to use it

 This library provides its functionality in the namespace TStyle.
-To use it include the following header.
+To use it, include the following header.

 ```cpp
 #include <terminal_style/TerStyledText.hpp>
 ```

 The library provides a class called **TerStyledText**.
-This class works like builder object via method chaining to configure the output of text.
+This class works like builder object via method chaining to configure color and formatting of text.

 The printing of a text can be altered in 3 areas.